2015 GRAND NATIONAL RUNNERS & ODDS

 Every year 40 horses line up at the start of the Aintree Grand National and 600 million people worldwide tune in to watch them tackle the 30 notoriously difficult fences in a bid to put themselves into the history books.
 But how do those particular runners and riders make it to Grand National day?

 A horse will be entered into the Grand National if it meets the minimum criteria for qualification and the owner and trainer feel the their horse is capable of handling the race.
 Not all horses are suited to the long Aintree course or have the necessary jumping ability.
 Even if a horse gets entered that doesn’t guarantee a place at the starting line.

 The race is open to seven year old and upwards that have been placed first, second, third or fourth in a chase of three miles or more and who are allotted a rating of at least 120 by the BHA Handicapper.

 The entry date for the race is always at the end of January, with the names and numbers announced by the BHA (British Horseracing Authority) the following day.
-In 2014 there were 115 entries, an increase of 31 on the 2013 renewal.
+In 2015 there were 98 entries, a decrease of 16 on the 114 entered in 2014.

 The BHA Head Of Handicapping then takes the list of entries and frames the weights.
 In other words, he decides which horses will carry the heaviest weights and which will carry the least.
 The handicap system is designed to give every horse a fair chance of winning the race, good horses will carry more weight than those perceived to have less ability.